Image

 The only ‘real world’ difference is in working out who is negligent and liable for your damages.

-- Seek medical attention - Having your injuries checked and treated by a medical professional should be your first consideration.
+Your first priority should be having your injuries checked and treated by a medical professional.
 It’s not only important for your well-being but your medical records could provide vital evidence later on in the event of a claim.

 Like our client who tripped on a path while walking her children home from school.
 Our solicitors took on her claim against the council to seek compensation for her injury.
 Or Mrs Cameron who slipped on wet tiles when leaving a store and broke her hip.
 Our Ayr solicitors took on her case and were able to secure over £35,000 for her injuries.